TanayWagh/flow-builder/README.md

 # React Flow Assignment

-I am looking for Frontend Developer Opportunity at BiteSpeed.
+I am looking for a Frontend Developer Opportunity at BiteSpeed.
 This project is my attempt at BiteSpeed Frontend Task:
 Chatbot flow builder

 ## Demo